-Zion Tabernacle Dome Summit Scramble for Thanksgiving
+Zion Tabernacle Dome Summit Summit for Thanksgiving

 Zion.
 Tabernacle Dome.
 A fine easy climb before pigging out on Thanksgiving victuals.
 What an amazing fall we have been having.
 The warm, sunny weather has persisted, and it seems our obligation to take advantage.
 Tabernacle Dome (or Turtle Rock) seemed like a good choice for a pre-feast romp - half-day, not too far, mostly just fun fun fun.
 Takers for this event were Assam Saidi (outfitter at ZAC) and his buddy from Detroit, Adam Spencer aka Spence; and the always-game Amanda J. A casual start got us on the trail at 11 am.